PistonDevelopers/blog.piston.rs/_posts/2017-04-15-no-superintelligence.md

 author: bvssvni
 ---

-*Disclaimer: In country we have a tradition of writing crime/horror stories in the easter holiday.
+*Disclaimer: In my country we have a tradition of writing crime/horror stories in the easter holiday.
 This is my own attempt to make you frightened.
 Mwuhahaha!*

 After doing some research on this issue, I have come to the conclusion that the only